cwinkelmann/iguanas-from-above-zooniverse/README.md

 ## Usage
 The process is split in two steps.
 The first is extracting a flat datastructure using the panoptes aggregation package from zooniverse.
 An alternative was developed using a custom iterator.
 This data prep is bundled in this Notebook [Panoptes Data Prep](./Panoptes_Data_Prep.ipynb).
 These require the classification report "iguanas-from-above-classifications.csv" and the subjects export "iguanas-from-above-subjects.csv"

 The Notebook [Zooniverse_Clustering](./Zooniverse_Clustering_all_panoptics.ipynb) illustrates the process to cluster the marks set by volunteers on zooniverse.
-The necessary data from the previous step is in the [data folder](./data/zooniverse)
+The necessary data from the previous step is in the [data folder](./data/zooniverse).
+The file "flat_panoptes_points_[phase]" are the point marks in a flat table structure. "panoptes_questions_[phase]" contains the Yes/No Answers by the volunteers.

 Run jupyterlab first via
 ```bash